Everything every small business owner needs to know about IR35

 Update - January 8, 2021

-The implementation of tax reforms were delayed because of the coronavirus pandemic, when the decision to defer was announced as part of the £330bn financial package to support the UK economy.
+The proposed changes were delayed because of the coronavirus pandemic, and the decision to defer was announced as part of the £330bn financial package to support the UK economy.

-But that year long deferral is almost up, so here's everything you need to know about the rule changes.
+But that year long deferral is almost up, so here's everything you need to know about the changes to IR35.

 What is IR35?